-However, when I became pregnant I immediately started doing research and stumbled upon the option of a homebirth and was instantly curious.
-After much research and discussion with my boyfriend Chandler, we decided this was the best option for our growing family.
+However, when I became pregnant, I immediately started researching and stumbled upon the option of a homebirth and was instantly curious.
+After much research and discussion with my husband, we decided this was the best option for our growing family.

-Now no one would have expected me to do something like a homebirth.
-I’m pretty sure my whole family was in complete shock when I told them I would be having my child at home.
-I graduated college with a Bachelor’s degree in Science, planned to go to physician’s assistant school, worked as an EMT for 3 years, and very much believed in modern medicine.
+No one would have expected me to do something like a home birth.
+I’m pretty sure my whole family was completely shocked when I told them I would have my child at home.
+I graduated college with a Bachelor’s degree in Science, planned to go to physician’s assistant school, worked as an EMT for three years, and very much believed in modern medicine.

-My mother was a nurse and my stepfather is a doctor so I have been around doctors and hospitals more than the average person.
-Yet when I did some digging about childbirth in the United States, I found some major red flags that I couldn’t ignore.
+My mother was a nurse, and my stepfather is a doctor, so I have been around doctors and hospitals more than the average person.
+Yet when I researched about childbirth in the United States, I found some major red flags that I couldn’t ignore.

-Here are the reasons why I decided to have my first baby at home.
+Here is why I decided to have my first baby at home.
 This is not intended to be medical advice, nor do I think this is for everyone.
-However, if you are curious about homebirth this might help you and give you some resources to look into further.
+However, if you are curious about home birth, this might help you and give you some resources to look into further.

 The Comfort of Being at Home

 I think this is an obvious reason but an important one.
-Imagine being in your own space with supportive people around you and not having to worry if you left something important for the birth?
-I can create whatever space I want for my birth like dim lighting, diffusing my favorite essential oils, lay in my own bed, shower in my bathroom and once my little one is born we can all be in our bed together.
+Imagine being in your own space with supportive people around you and not having to worry if you left something important for the birth.
+I can create whatever space I want for my birth, like dim lighting, diffusing my favorite essential oils, lying in my bed, showering in my bathroom, and once my little one is born, we can all be in our bed together.

 I can begin my recovery immediately and feel comfortable throughout the whole process.
 I won’t have to worry about nurses whom I have never met before, doctors with who I have no prior relationship, not knowing if men or women will be taking care of me, etc.

 Giving Birth is Not a Medical Condition